magnussolution/magnusbilling7/wiki/en/modules/phoneNumber/phoneNumber.rst

 Name
 """"

-We not write the description to this field.
+Used to TTS and SMS